Dick Turpin: As John Palmer

 Sometime around June 1737 Turpin boarded at the Ferry Inn at Brough, under the alias of John Palmer (or Parmen).
-Travelling across the River Humber between the historic counties of the East Riding of Yorkshire and Lincolnshire, he posed as a horse trader, and often hunted alongside local gentlemen.
+Travelling across the Humber estuary between the historic counties of the East Riding of Yorkshire and Lincolnshire, he posed as a horse trader, and often hunted alongside local gentlemen.
 On 2 October 1738 Turpin shot another man's game cock in the street.
 While being rebuked by John Robinson, he then threatened to shoot him also.
 Three East Riding justices (JPs), George Crowle (Member of Parliament for Hull), Hugh Bethell, and Marmaduke Constable, travelled to Brough and took written depositions about the incident.
-They threatened to bind him over, but Turpin refused to pay the required surety, and was committed to the House of Correction at Beverley.
+They intended to bind him over, but Turpin refused to pay the required surety, and was committed to the House of Correction at Beverley.
 Turpin was escorted to Beverley by the parish constable, Carey Gill.
 He made no attempt at escape; It has been suggested that Turpin may have been depressed about failures in his life.

 Robert Appleton, Clerk of the Peace for the East Riding, and the man whose account details the above incident, later reported that the three JPs made enquiries as to how "Palmer" had made his money, suspecting that his lifestyle was funded by criminal activities.
 Turpin claimed that he was a butcher who had fallen into debt, and that he had levanted from his home in Long Sutton, Lincolnshire.
 When contacted, the JP at Long Sutton (a Mr Delamere) confirmed that John Palmer had lived there for about nine months, but that he was suspected of stealing sheep, and had escaped the custody of the local constable.
 Delamere also suspected that Palmer was a horse-thief and had taken several depositions supporting his view, and told the three JPs that he would prefer him to be detained.
 The three JPs now presumed that the case was too serious for Palmer to remain at Beverley House of Correction, and demanded sureties for his appearance at York Assizes.
 Turpin refused, and so on 16 October he was transferred to York Castle in handcuffs.